rokath/trice/docs/Common.md

 At 48 MHz the in time needed light travels less than 100 meters.
 Slightly delayed in the background the TRICE trace goes to the communication port, what is also fast compared to all the actions behind a `printf()` statement.

 Please understand, that when debugging code containing TRICE\* statements, during a TRICE\* step-over only  one ore more 32 bit values go into the internal fifo buffer and no serial output is visible because of the stopped target.
-But the SEGGER debug probe reads out the RTT memory and this way also during debug stepping realtime trice output is visible.
+But the SEGGER debug probe reads out the RTT memory and this way also during debug stepping real-time trice output is visible.
 That is (right now) not true for the STLINK interface because there is only one USB endpoint.

 ## trice instructions: `TRICE`, `Trice` or `trice` with or without ending letter 'i'?